 Running a business remains a constant work in progress. То drive better financial outcomes you need to explore ways to continuously improve your business systems and processes.
-This necessitates planning, the implementation technology and adoption of digital marketing techniques.
+This necessitates planning, the implementation of technology and the adoption of digital marketing techniques.
 You also need the support of your staff and small improvements can have a compounding effect.